UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-bdg/README.md

   <br/><br/>
 ### INSTUCTIONS TO RUN ALL THE CODE AND REPRODUCE OUR RESULTS
-1. CRAWLING: TODO
+1. CRAWLING
-2. DATA PROCESSING:

    a.)
+In `code/crawler` check `package.json`file

+   b.)
+There are three crawlers in repository `main_alter.ts`, `main_finance.ts` and `main_slotech.ts`

+   c.)
+Change `"start:dev": "tsx src/main.ts"` in `package.json` to desired crawler

+   d.)
+Run `npm start` to start crawling.
+Progress can be seen in terminal.
+3. DATA PROCESSING:
+   a.)
 Run preprocessing scripts on the crawled data in `./datasets` using 3 prepered scripts in `./code/preprocessing`
    b.)
 This will create 3 corpora inside each `./corpora` folder and also 3 corpora suited specifically for our model's fine-tuning in   `./corpora_model_fine-tune`
-3. COMBINING CORPORA AND CORPUS EVALUATION
+4. COMBINING CORPORA AND CORPUS EVALUATION
    a.)
 Run `./code/evaluate_corpus.py` to combine seperate corpora into a 1 large final corpus
    b.)
 Script will also return corpus statistics (number of conversations, number of tokens)
    c.)
 Script also randomly samples 10 conversations
    d.)
 Finally script converts corpora to a .jsonl file, suitable for LLM training
-4. MODEL FINE-TUNING
+5. MODEL FINE-TUNING
    a.)
 Execute cells in `./code/LLM/mistral_model_fine-tuning.ipynb`
    b.)
 This step takes large amount of computing resources (GPU) and time to complete
    c.)
 Using same prompts test the difference between initial model and fine-tuned model